-According the American Academy of Allergy, Asthma and Immunology, soy is among the most common of food allergens.
+According to the American Academy of Allergy, Asthma, and Immunology, soy is among the most common of food allergens.
 Next to wheat, dairy, eggs, and peanuts, soy is among the top five of food allergens.
 The part of any food that usually causes an allergic reaction is the protein portion of the food.
-Thus, the protein found in soy is what causes the allergic reactions.
+Thus, the protein found in soy is what causes allergic reactions.
 In fact, there may be up to fifteen different proteins in soy that can cause allergic reactions and even a gene that may be responsible for up to 75 percent of the allergic reactions.
 (1) The allergy to soy can be mild for most and life-threatening for some.
 Some of the symptoms that may be experienced are:

 - Hives • Diarrhea

 - Eczema • Abdominal cramping

 - Wheezing and asthma • Abdominal swelling

 - Hay fever-like symptoms • Mouth sores and itching